 Large-Scale Web Scraping: Everything You Need to Know

 Every day, users from all over the world produce immeasurable amounts of data online.
-Retrieving this data programmatically requires a great deal of time and resources.
+Retrieving this programmatically requires a great deal of time and resources.
 As you can imagine, a manual approach can't work.
 That's why you need to rely on a large-scale web scraping process.

 Implementing such a process isn't easy.
 There are so many challenges to face that you may feel discouraged.
 Yet, there are a lot of solutions!
 Here, you'll learn everything you need to know to get started with large-scale web scraping.